Standardized Patient and Simulation (SIM) Lab

 The facility provides for the interprofessional education and interaction required of today’s physician; allowing osteopathic medical students to interact with nursing, public health, athletic trainers, emergency medical technicians and other health care providers in the evaluation and care of simulated patients.

-Available for medical groups of all types, the center provides for the advancement of education as well as evaluation of knowledge and skills for professions already in practice and the provision of continuing medical education and assessment.
+The Center for Standardized Patients and Simulation will soon be available for medical groups of all types providing the advancement of education, as well as, evaluation of knowledge and skills for professions already in practice.
+The goal is the provision of continuing medical education and assessment.